 - Lower the heat to medium.
 Add shallots and garlic.
 Saute until softened.
 Cover with a lid if needed but watch carefully so it doesn't burn.

-- Add star anise, black beans, and banana blossom.
+- Remove the lid 15 minutes before it finishes cooking to reduce and thicken the sauce.
+Add star anise, black beans, and banana blossom.
 Taste.
 Adjust soy sauce, sugar as necessary.
-Cook until sauce is reduced to desired thickness, about 10-15 minutes.
+Cook until sauce is reduced to desired thickness.
 Serve over rice and enjoy!

 Recipe Notes and Tips: